 The Koplen Vineyard lies in the Middle Reach of the Russian River appellation, just off Olivet Road.
 Slightly sloped, this young vineyard is showing bold fruit with complex flavors.
 Dennis Koplen farms the vineyard and Kosta Browne is the only producer to take fruit from this vineyard.

-The 2013 version will be released this Fall.
+The 2015 version will be released next Fall.
 As I mentioned in the Fab 5 of Mailing Lists, Kosta Browne is one of hardest lists to crack.
 Maybe so, but you’ve got nothing to lose by putting your name on the waiting list.
 Good luck!

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.